themattinthehatt/behavenet/tests/README.md

 The integration test will

-1. create a temporary directory
+1. create temporary data/results directories
+2. create simulated data
+3. fit the following models:
-2. fit an autoencoder
+    * autoencoder
-3. fit several arhmms
+    * several arhmms
-4. fit several neural-ae decoders
+    * several neural-ae decoders
-5. fit several neural-arhmm decoders
+    * several neural-arhmm decoders
+    * autoencoder on multiple sessions
+    * variational autoencoder
+    * autoencoder with matrix subspace projection loss
+    * labels -> images convolutional decoder
-6. delete the temporary directory
+4. delete the temporary data/directories

 The integration test checks that all models finished training.
-Models are only fit for a single epoch using a small fraction of the data, so total fit time should be less than one minute (if using a GPU to fit the autoencoder).
+Models are only fit for a single epoch with a small amount of data, so total fit time should be around one minute (if using a GPU to fit the autoencoders).
 The purpose of the integration test is to ensure that both `pytorch` and `ssm` models are fitting properly, and that all path handling functions linking outputs of one model to inputs of another are working.